 The following represents the percentage of first-time freshmen and transfer students who enrolled at LCAD over the last five years and graduated within six years.

 First-to-Second Year Retention Rate for First Time, Full Time Degree-Seeking Undergraduates

 The following data was collected by the Career Services department on LCAD graduates from the 2017-2018 academic year.
 The data was collected six months after graduation from 97 out of 111 graduates (87% of graduates).

 Employed or pursuing graduate school within six months of graduation

 2017-2018 Placement Rate Data

-Satisfaction data is collected through the use of student surveys.
-In May of 2017 the Office of Assessment sent a survey to all current freshmen, sophomores and juniors to collect indirect data on student satisfaction.
+Satisfaction data is collected through the use of surveys.
+In April of 2019 the Office of Assessment sent a survey to all current freshmen, sophomores and juniors to collect indirect data on student satisfaction.
 The survey consisted of Likert scale, multiple choice, and matrix style questions that detailed students’ experience with LCAD services.
 The survey was created with input from the Assessment Committee.
-The overall response rate was 35.60% (N=183) of 514 students surveyed.
-The following shows the results of students’ satisfaction with LCAD.
+The overall response rate was 36% (N=217) of 604 students surveyed.

 BFA - Illustration in Entertainment Design